The 3 Stages of Multiple Myeloma

 Learn more about stage 2 multiple myeloma.

-Stage 3 multiple myeloma is defined by beta-2 microglobulin levels 5.5 milligrams per liter or higher and at least one of these two features:
+Stage 3 multiple myeloma is defined by beta-2 microglobulin levels of 5.5 milligrams per liter or higher and at least one of these two features:

 In the 2015 study, 24 percent of people with stage 3 multiple myeloma achieved progression-free survival at five years.
 On average, their cancer progressed after 29 months (about 2.4 years).